 - 13.5.4.1.
 Drivers may appeal an incident review board decision if he/she feels the incident in question was due to net-code, latency, "warp", or any other extenuating circumstances. - 13.5.4.2.
-Drivers may appeal a decision by the incident review panel if the result is not a unanimous outcome by the 4 reviewing officials. - 13.5.4.3.
+Drivers can NOT appeal a result where the decision is unanimous. - 13.5.4.3.
 Drivers may submit an appeal to the Director of Competition (shannon.whitmore@iRacing.com) within 24 hours of being notified of the review outcome.
 This appeal must contain a replay of the entire lap before the incident, the incident, and until the car stops moving.
 The Director of Competition will issue a decision, which is final.